nikki-experiments/my-react-boilerplate/README.md

 ## Decide Between Manual or Auto Configuration

 You have two choices to set up your project.
 You can create a simple app with a user-friendly full build setup that requires no manual configuration at all.
 Or you can create a configurable bundler/transpiler that can scale as your project scales.
-When I'm doing small POC, I use **create-react-app**.
-If I'm doing something a little bigger, I migtht set up my project using **Parcel.js**.
-Finally if this is going to be a fully scalable project I'll install **Babel** and **Webpack**.
+When I'm doing small React POC, I use **create-react-app**.
+If I'm doing a tools POC or building something a little bigger, I migtht set up my project using **Parcel.js**.
+Finally if this is going to be a fully scalable enterprise level project I'll install **Babel** and **Webpack**.
 Instructions for all options are below.

 ### Create-React-App:

+Again, this is for quick POC single page apps that are NOT meant to scale.
+It doesn't handle backend logic or databases, so you can use it w/any backend you want.
+It just creates a front end build pipeline.
+To deploy to production you can use

 First navigate to your desired project directory.